supabase/.github/CONTRIBUTING.md

 ### Features

 Before creating pull requests for new features, first file a GitHub Issue describing the reasoning and motivation for the feature.
 This gives maintainers and the community the opportunity to provide feedback on your idea before implementing it.

+## License

+By contributing to Supabase, you agree that your contributions will be licensed under its license specified in the repository you are contributing to.